-The ACC will distribute the 2019 Annual Budget for the Council in the quarterly assessment mailing residents will receive early in December.
-The three HOAs will release their budgets separately.
-A document outlining key points of the ACC and the HOAs’ budgets will be posted to the website after Thanksgiving.
+The ACC distributed the 2019 Annual Budget for the Council in the quarterly assessment mailing residents received early in December.
+The three HOAs released their budgets separately.
+A document outlining key points of the ACC and the HOAs’ budgets is now posted online .

 Assessments remain stable